Edgar-Donk/frothy-brew/docs/treeview/sorting_rows_by_column.rst

         tree.heading(col, text=col.title(),
             command=lambda c=col: sort_by(tree, c, 0))

-If you test this it will sort correctly but the zebra stripes will not be ordered in alternate rows.
+When testing this it will sort correctly but the zebra stripes will not be ordered in alternate rows.
 Add the following lines to the sort_by function.::

     # reconfigure tags after ordering